 - Title certainty and indefeasible title are the major benefits of a title registration system.
 Purchasers or interested parties can rely on the Title Register to ascertain the ownership of the property.
 Under the Proposal, to achieve title certainty, the mandatory rectification (“MR”) rule under section 82(3) of the LTO shall not apply to new land.
 In other words, immediate indefeasibility of title (meaning a bona fide purchaser for valuable consideration and in possession of the property will get immediate indefeasible title) shall apply from the first day of the implementation of title registration system.

-- Under the Proposal, after commencement of the title registration system, new land will immediately enjoy the following status or benefits: (a)Title certainty – the Title Register shall be conclusive evidence of title;(b)Indefeasible title – bona fide purchasers of new land for valuable consideration and in possession of the land will be entitled to immediate indefeasibility of title upon registration as owner.
+- Under the Proposal, after commencement of the title registration system, new land will immediately enjoy the following status or benefits: (a)Title certainty – the Title Register shall be conclusive evidence of title;(b)Indefeasible title – bona fide purchaser of new land for valuable consideration and in possession of the land will be entitled to immediate indefeasibility of title upon registration as owner.
 The MR rule will not apply;(c)Simplified conveyancing – title will only be subject to registered matters appearing on the Title Register, except for overriding interests (i.e. interests that affect the property notwithstanding that they are not registered, e.g. public rights and leases for a term not exceeding 3 years); and(d)Indemnity – indemnity, subject to a cap, will be available to persons who suffer loss due to property fraud that causes an entry being made in, or removed or omitted from the Title Register and results in the loss of ownership; and indemnity, without a cap, will be payable for losses suffered due to errors in the Title Register caused by mistake or omission of the LR staff.

 Where the lessee is to take possession of the property forthwith under the lease at the best rent without a premium.